klbarret-gif/Personal-Digital-Lexicon-/README.md

 ## Results:

-### Most Common Unique Phrases
+### Most Common Interesting Phrases

 Two word phrases, also known as Bigrams, include "and the" and other common connective phrases.
-However, further analysis shows phrases a bit more unique to me
+However, further analysis shows phrases a bit more insightful

 "my brain" - 432 mentions